September 2018 VIP: John Lynch, Esq.

 What has amazed Lynch the most about the clients he has worked with is that "there's no bitterness.
 I think if these veterans can be positive after what they have gone through [fighting for compensation], it really makes me reflect on my life and know that I can be positive, too."

 Lynch believes his years in the U.S. Army have helped him in his work with veteran clients.
 "From a practical standpoint, I can read records easily, which is a benefit to the client," says Lynch, a Philadelphia-native.
 "I'm better able to put myself in their shoes.
 I feel a sense of camaraderie, I definitely feel a shared kinship with clients even though our service is separated by time and distance."

-Courtney Smith, Director of Outreach and Education for TVC, agrees that Lynch's ability to connect with clients makes him stand out.
+Courtney Smith, Senior Director, CAVC Practice for TVC, agrees that Lynch's ability to connect with clients makes him stand out.
 "John has a great heart and is really vested in helping as many veterans as he can.
 We couldn't be prouder of the work he is doing on behalf of his fellow veterans, who have served our country proudly, and we are so thankful for his incredible gift of time and talent."